Magma

 Unpacking .tar files

-First, ensure that you have a shell running in the same directory as the downloaded file.
-(Mac OS X users: a shell window can be created by launching the Terminal application from Applications->Utilities.
-You will then have to use the cd command to navigate to the appropriate directory.)
-To unpack a .tar file, say, foo.tar, use the following command:
+First, ensure that you have a shell running and cd to the same directory as the downloaded file.
+To unpack a .tar file, say foo.tar, use the following command:

 tar xopf foo.tar